-In December 2020, Ukraine announced a draft plan for a considerable update to its previous NDC of at least a 40% reduction below 1990 levels (41% excluding LULUCF emissions), proposing it be strengthened to a 58-64% reduction below 1990 levels (59-65% excluding LULUCF).
+Ukraine updated its NDC in July 2021, strengthening it significantly from at least a 40% reduction below 1990 levels (41% excluding LULUCF emissions) to a 65% reduction below 1990 levels (66% excluding LULUCF).

-Ukraine is on track to meet its current weak NDC, but would require additional policies to meet even the lower end of its proposed new target, let alone a 1.5°C compatible target.
+Ukraine would require additional policies to meet its new target, let alone a 1.5°C compatible target.

 Our analysis shows that GHG emissions (excluding LULUCF) need to be reduced by 92-97% below 1990 levels by 2050 or reach levels 30-74 MtCO₂e excluding LULUCF.
 Remaining emissions will need to be balanced by negative emissions from the land sector or other carbon dioxide removal approaches.
 However, recent trends show Ukraine’s forestry emissions are on the cusp of becoming a net source of emissions, which will need to be reversed to align with a 1.5°C compatible pathway.